jphong125/stellaapic/Writerside/topics/UserInfo.md

 Get user information.

 ## Usage
-You can obtain information about a specific user by calling the URL provided by Lucky Monaco.
+You can obtain information about a specific user by calling the URL provided by Kyren.
 By calling the API, you can get the amount held by each wallet.

 ## API URL